 While some may equate mindfulness with meditation, they are different.

 Mindfulness can be as simple as taking 30 to 60 seconds to close your eyes and breathe slow, deep breaths.
 In those seconds, focus on what’s going on inside of you.
 Engage your senses.
 What do you hear, feel, smell, or taste?

 This deliberate slowing down helps you to breathe better, and proper oxygen intake is beneficial for dealing with anxiety.

 I hate seeing doctors as much as the next person, but chemical imbalances can cause anxiety disorders.
 The only way to correct this obstacle is to get appropriate professional help.

-PTSD and C-PTSD both trigger anxiety disorders.
+PTSD and C-PTSD both trigger anxiety disorders, and ADHD can increase anxiety symptoms.
 Since the cause of the trauma is deep-seated, it often requires a trained physician for best results.

 Many people learn to control their anxiety by engaging in talk therapy.
 My therapist taught me useful skills for recognizing my triggers and decreasing the length of a panic attack.
 Yet, I also need medication to keep my mental health stable.

 Many fear taking medications because they think it will turn them into a drooling zombie.
 Maybe that was true of sedatives 30 years ago, but today’s medical options are much safer and less disruptive.